g3jiawei/Calendar/Phase2/Process.md

 	* Oct 27th – Nov 1st (5 days)
 		* Android interface, Classes, functions, GUI, server, database.
 	* Nov 2nd – Nov 5th (4 days)
-		* Integrate everything together.
-Finish stuffs left from
+		* Integrated everything together.
+Finish stuffs left from last time.
 * Job Distribution
 	* G1: Deal with server and database (Hongyi)
-	* G2: Deal with classes and functions (Jimmy, Chidi and Manke)
+	* G2: Deal with classes and functions (Chuan-Keng(Jimmy), Chidi and Manke)
 	* G3: Deal with UI and interactions (Jiawei, Shihao and Zhonghao)

 Meeting #2: 30/11 - BA2210

 * Server side and database basically finished
-	* Hongyi briefly demonstrate how to interact with his database
+	* Hongyi briefly demonstrated how to interact with his database.
-* We decide to write calendar-view by ourself instead of using build-in Android calendar
+* We decided to implement calendar-view by ourself instead of using build-in Android calendar

 Meeting #3: 01/11 - BA2210